-At the heart of LETS, we are invested in creating a world in which young adults with mental illness are accounted for, supported, and treated equally and fairly.
-We envision a different kind of health system, with comprehensive care for all people — focusing on a wellness-based/person-centered recovery, not an illness-based one.
+At the heart of LETS, we are invested in creating a world in which young adults with disabilities are accounted for, supported, and treated equally and fairly.
+We envision a different kind of health system, with comprehensive care for all people — focusing on a strengths-based/person-centered healing, not an illness-based one.
 Not only do we want these individuals to function, but flourish.
 We envision a world where all individuals, regardless of age, sexuality, gender, geographic location, cultural values, etc. has access to essential and life-changing resources, whether they be medical or educational interventions.

 In October 2009, Brittany Marie Petrocca of East Meadow, New York, lost her life to suicide.
 After being a part of the after-math, it was clear that the community was devastated and hurting.
 However, the stigma surrounding suicide and mental illness is so negative, that nobody wanted to talk about it.
 A school of fourteen year-olds did not know how to handle this kind of situation, and events like these take place every single day.
 This was when our founder recognized the lack of awareness and education within the community, and began her work for Project LETS.
 To erase the stigma and to commemorate the lives we have lost in these honorable ways, we must talk and spread awareness.
 We must never, ever, stay silent.